 20 Encouraging Quotes for Solitude & Reflection

-As yogis, we are familiar with solitude, introspection and the practice of yogic principles such as Santosha (contentment), Svadhyaya (self-study) and Ishvara Pranidhana (surrender).
-But in this sudden interim of social distancing, many of us find ourselves alone, isolated and detached from family and friends.
+As enthusiasts of yoga, we are familiar with solitude, introspection and the practice of yogic principles such as Santosha (contentment), Svadhyaya (self-study) and Ishvara Pranidhana (surrender).
+But in this recent lifestyle of social distancing, many of us find ourselves alone, isolated and detached from family and friends.
 Alone doesn’t have to mean lonely though!
-I hope this comforting collection of quotes for solitude and reflection provide encouragement, inspiration and relief in times of uncertainty, apprehension and loneliness.
+I hope this comforting collection of quotes for solitude and reflection provide encouragement, inspiration and relief in times of uncertainty, apprehension or loneliness.

 1. “Do not feel lonely, the entire universe is inside you.”